kelmains/MyCv/README.md

 **My CV**
-If you got here congratulations on finidng me.
-This project was done with the help of my girlfriend.
-Congratlations to her!
+If you got here congratulations on finding me.